Drug & Alcohol Withdrawal Information

 - Other drugs associated with withdrawal include marijuana, anabolic steroids, inhalants, ecstasy/MDMA, synthetic cannabinoids and cathinones (bath salts), and phencyclidine (PCP).

-What Are Typical Signs and Symptoms?
+What Are Typical Signs and Symptoms of Withdrawal?

 Withdrawal symptoms can vary widely based on the drug being abused.2,4 Common psychological symptoms you might experience while undergoing withdrawal from alcohol or other drugs include: